 Versus MyEnergi Zappi for Solar-Focused Homes

-If solar charging is your main goal, the MyEnergi Zappi still takes the lead for a lot of people.
-It’s built with solar-first charging in mind, so its energy matching tools are hard to beat if you’re heavy on renewables.
+If solar charging is your main goal, the myenergi Zappi is worth a close look.
+It’s built with solar-first charging in mind, so its energy matching tools are a key attraction if you’re heavy on renewables.

 The Pulsar Max is more of an all-rounder.
 It supports solar, but it’s not a specialist solar charger.